 - Personal communication, J. Lucas, San Diego County, Anatomic Pathology and Clinical Pathology, San Diego County Medical Examiners, March 2016.

 - Center for Disease Control and Prevention.
 2017.
-National Violent Death Reporting System. https://www.cdc.gov/violenceprevention/nvdrs/index.html (accessed January 3, 2018).
+National Violent Death Reporting System.
+Available at: https://www.cdc.gov/violenceprevention/nvdrs/index.html (accessed January 3, 2018).

 - Wilkins, M. 1977.
 Suicide: A suicidal R.N.’s crisis, part 1.
 Registered Nurses 40(9):54-57.